dat-ecosystem-archive/docs/docs/cookbook/server.md

 # Dats on a Server

-Since Dat is a distributed (peer-to-peer) data sharing tool, a computer must be currently sharing the data for it to be available.
-If you're sharing a dat, you might want to set up a dedicated server that re-hosts your dat.
+Since Dat is a distributed (peer-to-peer) data sharing tool, a computer must be actively sharing a dat for it to be available.
+If you're sharing files over Dat, you might want to set up a dedicated server that re-hosts your dat.
 This means that it'll still be available even after you turn off your personal computer.

+Running Dat on a server can also be used for live backups.
+As long as you are connected to your server and syncing changes, your server can backup all of your content history - allowing you to view old content later.

 ## Short Instructions